Google Spreadsheets .NET API

 Just try one line of the code to use our implementation instead of the Microsoft one.

-Second life for old school scripts
+A second life for old school scripts

 Some time ago we were faced with a need to use Microsoft Excel documents and Google Spreadsheets together.
-It was a real pain and we decided to make service layer leveraging the API differences and code refactorings.
+It was a real pain and we decided to make the service layer leveraging the API differences and code refactorings.

 Since the tool was legacy that used COM to operate with Excel (though we had the source code of that tool), we have implemented several simple vbs scripts over it to tweak results, as we didn’t want to change things much.
 The ideal solution was to make it work without touching the old code at all.
 Otherwise, it would be much easier to re-implement all legacy code.